trustoverip/tswg-cesr-specification/spec/spec.md

 Therefore, the minimal text code size is 2 characters for 64-byte raw binary cryptographic material and all other raw binary material values whose pad size is 1 character.
 For example, a 16-byte raw binary value also has a pad size of 2 characters.

 For all other cryptographic material values whose pad size is 0, such as the 33-byte ECDSA public keys then, the minimum size text code is 4 characters.
-So the minimally sized text code tables are 1, 2, and 4 characters, respectively.
+So, the minimally sized text code tables are 1, 2, and 4 characters, respectively.

 Given that a given cryptographic Primitive type has a known fixed raw binary size, then that Primitive type and size can be encoded efficiently with just the type information.
 The size is given by the type.

-For example, an Ed25519 (EdDSA) raw public key is always 32 bytes so knowing that the type is `Ed25519 public key` implies the size of 32 bytes and a pad size of 1 character that, therefore, may be encoded with a 1-character text code.
+For example, an Ed25519 (EdDSA) raw public key is always 32 bytes, so knowing that the type is `Ed25519 public key` implies the size of 32 bytes and a pad size of 1 character that, therefore, may be encoded with a 1-character text code.
 Likewise, an Ed25519 (EdDSA) signature is always 64 bytes, so knowing that the type is `Ed25519 signature` implies the size of 64 bytes and a pad size of 2 characters that, therefore, may be encoded with a 2-character text code.

 ### Code table selectors

 In order to parse a Stream of Primitives with types from multiple text code tables efficiently, the first character in the text code must determine which code table to use, either a default code table or a code table selector character when not the default code table.
-Thus the 1-character text code table must do double duty.
+Thus, the 1-character text code table must do double duty.
 It must provide selectors for the different text code tables and also provide type codes for the most popular Primitives that have a pad size of 1 that appears as the default code table.
 There are 64 Base64 characters (64 values).
 Only 12 tables are needed to support all the codes and code formats needed for the foreseeable future.
 Therefore, only 12 of those characters need to be dedicated as code table selectors, which leaves 52 characters that may be used for the 1-character type codes in the default table.
 This gives a total of 13 type code tables consisting of the dual purpose 1 character type or selector code table and 12 other tables.

 As described above, the selector characters for the Count code tables that best support interleaved JSON, CBOR, and MGPK are `-` and `_`.
 The numerals `0` through `9` are used each to serve as a selector for the other tables.
 That leaves the letters `A` to `Z` and `a` to `z` as single character selectors.
 This provides 52 unique type codes for fixed-length Primitive types with raw binary values that have a pad size of 1.